- ACRONYMS

 - DEFINITIONS

-- Apnea - total cessation of airflow lasting at least 10 seconds.
+- Apnea - an apnea is a total cessation of airflow lasting at least 10 seconds.
 Apneas may be obstructive, central, or mixed.

-- Apnea-hypopnea index (AHI) - total number of apneas and hypopneas divided by the total sleep time in hours.
-In home testing where sleep is not measured, total sleep time is replaced with hours of recording time and the measure is sometimes referred to as the respiratory-event index.
+- Apnea-hypopnea index (AHI) - AHI is the total number of apneas and hypopneas divided by the sleep time in hours.
+In home testing, where sleep is not measured, total sleep time is replaced with hours of recording time, and the measure is sometimes referred to as the respiratory-event index.
 AHI = (Apneas + Hypopneas) / Total sleep time in hours

-- Autotitrating positive airway pressure (APAP) - APAP machines constantly measure airflow and using a computer algorithm, they continuously adjust the pressure applied during sleep to keep the airways open.
-In theory, they are supposed to offer a better treatment since the pressure required to treat OSA can vary over the course of the night and is dependent on sleep position and other factors.
-APAP machines can also be used to titrate PAP settings at home which can enable a patient to forego a lab-based titration study.
+- Autotitrating positive airway pressure (APAP) - APAP machines, which constantly measure airflow, use a computer algorithm to continuously adjust pressures during sleep.
+In theory, they improve treatment since pressure requirements vary during the night and depend on sleep position and other factors.
+APAP machines can also be used to titrate PAP settings at home, enabling the patient to forego a lab-based titration study.

-- Bilevel positive airway pressure (BPAP) - CPAP machines apply the same pressure throughout the breathing cycle (inspiration and expiration), whereas BPAP machines apply a lower pressure during expiration.
-The pressure reduction during expiration may be more comfortable for some patients, because it reduces the amount of pressure necessary for the patient to exhale.
+- Bilevel positive airway pressure (BPAP) - BPAP machines apply a lower pressure during expiration, whereas CPAP machines apply the same pressure during inspiration and expiration.
+The pressure reduction during expiration may be more comfortable for some patients because it reduces the amount of force needed to exhale.

-- Central apnea - a central apnea is defined as a total cessation of airflow lasting at least 10 seconds with no detectable respiratory effort
+- Central apnea - a central apnea is a total cessation of airflow lasting at least 10 seconds with no detectable respiratory effort

-- Continuous positive airway pressure (CPAP) - CPAP is a machine that applies pressure through a mask that covers the patient's nose, mouth, or both.
-The pressure applied through the mask acts as a pneumatic splint that keeps the patient's airway open during sleep.
-The pressure applied through a CPAP machine is the same throughout the breathing cycle in contrast to a BPAP machine where the pressure is reduced during expiration and an APAP machine that constantly adjusts the pressure.
+- Continuous positive airway pressure (CPAP) - a CPAP machine applies pressure through a mask that covers the patient's nose, mouth, or both.
+The pressure acts as a pneumatic splint that keeps the patient's airway open during sleep.
+CPAP exerts the same pressure during inspiration and expiration; this differs from BPAP, which reduces pressure during expiration, and APAP, which constantly adjusts pressure.

 - Hypopnea - there are 2 definitions that are commonly used to define a hypopnea: